Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: From methods to measures

-Additionally, we evaluate other strategies for normalizing the drain index by considering external data, such as the size of the overall population and the number of researchers of a country.
-Given the biases in the collected dataset, any normalization deriving from external sources would be inappropriate because it would misrepresent the results.
+Additionally, we evaluated other strategies for normalising the drain index by considering external data, such as the size of the overall population and the number of researchers in a country.
+Given the biases in the collected dataset, any normalisation deriving from external sources would be inappropriate because it would misrepresent the results.
 Moreover, external data have to be temporal, at least of yearly granularity from 2000 to 2016, and available for all the countries included in the dataset.
 This is the case of the general population, but we cannot discover complete and coherent datasets about the size of the research population of all the studied states.

-All in all, by the strength-based approach, we cannot induce strong conclusions nor provide a fair and robust analysis about the main characters of the \smn.
-The main contributors to the network are not caught, and the removal of low-weight edges excessively limit the analyzed data.
-In addition, other normalizing strategies result to be unfeasible due to the nature of our data, or to the lack of complete external datasets.
-In order to overcome these limitations, we propose, in the following, an analysis that goes beyond the local strength structure of each node and takes into consideration the overall structure of the network.
+However, we think that Eq.~\ref{eq:brain_index} fails mainly because it does not properly represent the complexity of the phenomenon itself: the brain index focuses on spotting 'pure receivers' and 'pure providers' in the network, whereas each country may behave accordingly a mixed streams made of scientists moving in and out.
+As a consequence, such a measure would suffer of a myopic view of the migration ecosystem, because it is a function of local properties only: we miss the opportunity to assess which is the role of a global and heterogeneous structure of the migration network.
+This is the reason why we propose the application of eigenvector centrality based algorithms to produce rankings more adequate to comparisons~\cite{alonmoshe05}.

-\subsection{A global Approach}
+\subsection{A global approach}

-A classic approach to assess the importance of a node in a network taking into account the global link structure is the well-known \emph{PageRank} by L. Page~\emph{et~al.}~\cite{page1999pagerank}.
-Let $R_t$ be the PageRank matrix of $G = (V,T,\varpi)$ at time $t \in T$, defined as
+A classic approach to assess the importance of a node in a network taking into account the global link structure is the well-known \emph{PageRank}~\cite{page1999pagerank}.